 The U.S. dollar is our functional currency.
 Accordingly, monetary assets and liabilities denominated in currencies other than the U.S. dollar are remeasured into U.S. dollars at exchange rates in effect at the end of each period.
 Foreign currency transaction gains and losses from these remeasurements are recognized in other income (expense), net, within the consolidated statements of operations.
-Foreign currency transactions resulted in net gains of \$0.3 million, \$2.1 million, \$0.2 million, for the years ended December 31, 2019 and 2020, and the three months ended March 31, 2020 (unaudited), respectively, and a net loss of \$0.2 million for the three months ended March 31, 2021 (unaudited).
+Foreign currency transactions resulted in net gains of \$0.3 million and \$2.1 million for the years ended December 31, 2019 and 2020, respectively.

-From time to time, we enter into certain foreign exchange forward and options contracts to limit our exposure to foreign currencies.
+From time to time, the Company enters into certain foreign exchange forward and options contracts to limit its exposure to foreign currencies.
 These contracts are not designated as hedging instruments and the fair value of outstanding derivative instruments were immaterial for the periods presented.